pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 How do we go from 1's and 0's to numbers we normally use?
 We group these 1's and 0's together to form **binary numbers**.
-These combinations of 1's and 0's work like combinations of the digits 0-9 we use to form other numbers.
+These combinations of 1's and 0's work like combinations of the digits 0-9 used to form the base-10 numbers we are used to.
 Like this:

 ================ ===========
 Binary - Base 2  Base 10